Reaching for Mars

-The Mars MA3 system-on-chip (SoC) module combines Altera's Cyclone V SoC device with fast DDR3L SDRAM, quad SPI flash, a Gigabit Ethernet PHY and an RTC, and thus forms a complete and powerful embedded processing system.
-The SO-DIMM form factor allows space-saving hardware designs, as well as quick and simple integration of the module into the target application.
+The first Mars MA3 prototypes have arrived at Enclustra.
+The Mars MA3 system-on-chip (SoC) module combines Intel's Cyclone V SoC device with fast DDR3L SDRAM, quad SPI flash, 16 GByte eMMC flash, a Gigabit and Fast Ethernet PHY as well as a USB 2.0 PHY and thus forms a complete and powerful embedded processing system.

 The Mars MA3 SoC module reduces development effort, redesign risk and improves time-to-market for your embedded system.
 Mass production will start around Q4 2017, but no worries we have samples available soon.
 So don’t hesitate and reassure your sample now!

 Conquering the cosmos